 Also, CBD oil for animals can help with:

-CBD has helped people with Alzheimer’s disease and Amyotrophic Lateral Sclerosis.
-In senior dogs, it is thought to protect the brain from free radicals and toxic substances that can trigger cell death.
+In senior dogs, CBD is thought to protect the brain from free radicals and toxic substances that can trigger cell death.

 Some studies have shown CBD can help repair damaged blood vessels, protect them from damage, regulate heart rate, and reduce stress/anxiety-induced increases in heart rate and blood pressure.
 Veterinarians have seen a similar effect in dogs.